-To consolidate a playlist using the internal Loop mode, proceed as follows:
+After defining the required parameters, proceed as follows to consolidate a playlist using the internal Loop mode:

 - 1. Add the requested effects to the playlist. - 2.
 Recue the playlist. - 3.
 Activate the Loop mode via the SHIFT+Loop key. - 4.
 Roll the playlist.